CptESmith/Multimedia-Internet-part-2/Mint 2.md

 <blockquote>
 <p>Proxies are generally stateful: they remember the dialogues of the messages that they forward, so via headers are used to guarantee that the SIP path of responses is the backward path of requests.</p>
 </blockquote>
+<p>The <strong>body</strong> of SIP messages can carry almost everything, it is not standardized like the body of HTTP.<br>
+In case of media format information, the structure of the message body is standardized by SDP, that is the most frequent body used for the navigation of the media.</p>
+<p>E.g. of a SIP address: <a href="mailto:diego@home.com">diego@home.com</a></p>
 <h2 id="session-description-protocol-sdp">Session Description Protocol (SDP)</h2>
 <p>SDP is used for the description of the format of media streams.
 For each media stream of a session, an SDP description is needed.
 SDP descriptions are carried in the body of SIP messages and they enable <em>media negotiation</em>.<br>
 Media negotiation happens with a two way handshake, and it is very simple compared to the media negotiation of previous signaling protocols like H.323.</p>